orimanabu/CodeReading/OpenStack/qos.md

 # Cinder QoS

+- Cinder QoS properties are propagated to Nova via connection info, then implemented as Qemu throttle.
+- Nova gets QoS settings from the connection info and stores them to LibvirtConfigGuestDisk.

 <details>
 <summary>
-Cinder QoS properties are propagated to Nova via connection info, then implemented as Qemu throttle.
+Cinder side
 </summary>

 <div>